-Media archeology offers an alternative perspective for visual studies that reframes the object of study, shifting attention away from the image itself and towards the manifold conditions that make the creation, circulation, and even disappearance of images possible.
+Media archeology offers an alternative perspective for digital visual studies by reframing the object of study, shifting attention away from the image itself towards the manifold conditions that make the creation, circulation, and even disappearance of images possible.
 In its deprivileging of content and representation, it broadens our understanding of how images are, or become, meaningful.
-In so doing, it pushes visual studies to consider how seemingly mundane aspects, such as web protocols and crawlers, and seemingly remote considerations, such as business models and archival organizations, play important roles in the contemporary visual culture.
-It provides multiple ways to engage the idea of materiality, including the materiality of cultural practice, or attention to the situatedness of human activity and affective investments, the materiality of materials, or significance of non-human elements in the construction of social and political worlds, and the materialities of technologies, with practices of tinkering and reverse engineering in order to understand how technologies work (Parikka 2012, 163-164).
-Taken together, these attributes attest to the importance of media archeology as a materialist methodology that focuses on unconventional aspects of visual culture and offers a compliment to existing approaches concerned with the production, reception, and circulation of images.
+In so doing, it also pushes digital visual studies to consider how seemingly mundane aspects, such as web protocols and crawlers, and seemingly remote considerations, such as business models and archival organizations, play important roles in the contemporary visual culture.
+In addition, media archaeology provides multiple ways to engage the idea of materiality, including the materiality of cultural practice, or attention to the situatedness of human activity and affective investments, the materiality of materials, or significance of non-human elements in the construction of social and political worlds, and the materialities of technologies, with practices of tinkering and reverse engineering in order to understand how technologies work (Parikka 2012, 163-164).
+Taken together, these attributes attest to the promise of media archeology as a materialist methodology for recovering unconventional aspects of visual culture and offering a compliment to existing approaches such as iconographic tracking concerned with the production, reception, and circulation of images.

-While media archeologists draw on a diverse set of research methods, including practice or arts based research, archival research, and object analysis, the method of infrastructural inversion has particularly unique potential for visual studies, especially in relation to digital culture.
-Errors draw attention to aspects of existence that often go unnoticed and are taken for granted.
+While media archeologists draw on a diverse set of research methods, including practice or arts-based research, archival research, and object analysis, the method of infrastructural inversion has particularly unique potential for digital visual studies, especially in relation to digitally born images such as Obama Hope.
+Failings draw attention to aspects of existence that often go unnoticed and are taken for granted.
 Geoffrey Bowker and Susan Starr describe this phenomenon as infrastructural inversion, the ways that “infrastructure comes out of the woodwork” at moments of accident or break down (Peters 35).
-For example, an image failing to load on a webpage may indicate a problem with a plugin, or a problem with the browser, or a problem with the access device, or a problem with the network, or a problem with the website or application, among other possible sources.
+For example, a picture failing to load on a webpage may indicate a problem with a plugin, or a problem with the browser, or a problem with the access device, or a problem with the network, or a problem with the website or application, among other possible sources.
 As a method, infrastructural inversion draws attention to such failings as well as to errors, crashes, glitches, and breakdowns that indicate an encounter between different logic systems and structures and, in doing so, makes visible the infrastructural situatedness of media, particularly visual media.
 As Bowker and Star note, infrastructure “Becomes visible upon breakdown.
 The normally invisible quality of working infrastructure becomes visible when it breaks: the server is down, the bridge washes out, there is a power blackout.
 Even when there are backup mechanisms or procedures, their existence further highlights the now visible infrastructure” (Bowker and Star).
 Paste’s takedown of Obamicon.me is an instance of infrastructural inversion, where the sudden disappearance of an image generator tool, an archive, and social network suddenly became no longer available and, as a result, draws attention to the networked infrastructure and commercial imperatives that had significantly facilitated the circulation of the Obama Hope image.
+As such, instructural inversion can ….

 3. Centralization, Infrastructure, and Institutions